robotic-esp/latexpresents/readme.md

 # LaTeX Presents
-This is a LaTeX presentation package that wraps Beamer with the goal of being:
+This is a LaTeX presentation package that sits on top of Beamer with the goals of being:
+ - Less verbose to write
  - Media friendly (images and video)
- - Quick and easy to use, especially for academic style presentations
+ - Quick and easy to use, especially for academic style presentations with affiliations and collaborations
  - Visually consistent and simple

 The excellent [pdfpc](https://pdfpc.github.io/) program is highly recommended to present the resulting PDFs.